 At its height, the Maya of Belize and Central America formed one of the most densely populated and culturally dynamic societies in the world.
-The great Mayan civilisation, which had lasted 1,000 years, began to decline around the year of 900 A.D.
-It is unknown for sure why the Mayan civilisation ended, but there are different theories.
+The great Mayan civilization, which had lasted 1,000 years, began to decline around the year of 900 A.D.
+It is unknown for sure why the Mayan civilization ended, but there are different theories.
 One is that the population of the Mayas grew too great.
-With a lack of food and possible internal fighting, the civilisation fell apart, leaving behind large groups whose offspring still exist in Belize.
+With a lack of food and possible internal fighting, the civilization fell apart, leaving behind large groups whose offspring still exist in Belize.

 The first European to make Belize his home was Gonzalo Guerrero, a sailor from Palos, in Spain, who was shipwrecked along the Yucatan Peninsula in 1511 and was captured by the Maya.
 He later married and settled at Chactemal, now modern day Corozal Town in northern Belize.

 The first British to arrive on the coast of Belize left few records.
 They were pirates, buccaneers and adventurers, who lived in rough camps which they used as bases to raid Spanish ships.
 Bancroft's "History of Central America" gives buccaneer Captain Peter Wallace, with 80 men, as the first settlers at the Belize River in 1617.
 It is said that the word "Belize" derived from Wallace’s name.
 Another theory is that the word "Belize" comes from the Maya word "balix" which means muddy waters.